FAQ: 10 Most Frequently Asked Questions about Structural Fumigations

 Yes, they are.
 They do not have to be washed after.
-Just make sure that all bags and boxes are open for proper aeriation.
+Just make sure that all bags and boxes are open for proper aeration.

 9 – Do I have to wash my dishes or clothes after?

 No, you do not have to.
 Remember that the fumigant is just a gas.
 It will go through your clothes, but will not stick to them.
-During the aeriation process, all the fumigant that is on the building is pumped out of the structure with industrial-sized fans.
+During the aeration process, all the fumigant that is on the building is pumped out of the structure with industrial-sized fans.
 This will clear as well any fumigant that could be around your clothes, dishes and cabinets.
-And no liquids are ever applied, so you can feel better that your clothes and dishes will be safe.
+And no liquids are ever applied.

 10 – Does SDG&E turn off only the gas or do they also cut the electricity?
 When and how do they do this?